It’s no secret that used car prices are on the rise — and for quite a few reasons.

 The next biggest beneficiary of this boom is the Audi TT Roadster, with an average price increase of 39.8% in the used market.

 More specifically, the pre-facelift version of the current generation TT is the one people are clamouring for most.
 Not all too surprising when the alternative is to wait months upon months for a slightly upgraded version of the car for more money.

 4. Ford Mustang Convertible (2015-present) – 39.1% (£9,060) average increase

-If you order a new Ford Mustang Convertible, you’ll be waiting until at least early 2022 for delivery, and demand for used examples reflects the fact many of you in the market just aren’t prepared to wait for a new Ford Mustang Convertible.
+Demand for used examples reflects the fact many of you in the market just aren’t prepared to wait for a new Ford Mustang Convertible.

 Examples right from when this generation of the Ford Mustang arrived in the UK in 2015 to nearly-new cars are seeing rises, with an average rise of 39.1% in value.